kayqq/fortniteboards/README.md

 # Fornite Boards

-A web app for player stats search and custom leaderboards creation.
+A web app for tracking player stats in Fortnite and custom leaderboards creation.
 Data is retrieved from [Fortnite Api](https://fortniteapi.com/).

 <br>